 I think one of the greatest challenges of life is not facing what is thrown at you, but in facing yourself every day, and challenging yourself to try things that you have never done before.
 To me, that’s hard.
 Because it is so easy to stay where you are comfortable.
 It’s so easy to take the path, the one that I almost chose that day, that has been walked upon by everyone else.
 Sometimes, you need to climb that mountain.
 Sometimes, you need to go as hard as you can and see what happens.

 That mountain will stay in my mind for a long time.
-That mountain for me signifies a very pure moment when I took off one of the masks I wear and put myself to the test.
+It signifies a very pure moment – when I took off one of the masks I wear and put myself to the test.

 Then, we are heroes in the making.